CopernicaMarketingSoftware/Documentation/Mailerq/introduction.md

 your system so that MailerQ can actually _connect_ to the database.
 If you use the default SQLite database, you must ensure that the sqlite3 library is installed on your server.
-For MySQL you need the mysqlclient or mariadbclient library, and for PostgreSql you need to pq library.
+For MySQL you need the mysqlclient or mariadbclient library, and for PostgreSql you need the pq library.

 ### License file